wilburc/wilburc.github.io/_portfolio/ankishare.md

 ## Research & Requirements

-We started with research, which involved getting to know both the **users*** and the **Anki software** that we would be building for, to both better understand their pain-points as well as their contexts.
+We started with research, which involved getting to know both the **users*** and the **Anki software** that we would be building for, to better understand their pain-points as well as their contexts.

 **Our client specified that this application would be limited to students of the U.C.
 Irvine School of Medicine.*